Skip to content

 1. sleipnir

-Sleipnir is the dedicated transfer server.
-It's a mostly locked down server, only connected to the file-lock on TSD by a dedicated, locked down network channel.
+The dedicated file transfer server on the NSC network is called sleipnir.
+It's a mostly locked down server, only connected to the file lock on TSD via a dedicated network channel.
 It only has access to /boston/diag/transfer.
-2. lims-exporter-api

 repo-analysis